pjz/mincfg/README.md

 The first set are 'sources':
   - DictSource, which takes values from a python dict and is useful for defaults
+  - SubsetSource, which returns a subset of another source, to help with merge precedence
   - OSEnvironSource, which parses config values from os.environ into hierarchical dictionaries
   - YamlFileSource, which parses a yaml file into hierarchical dictionaires
+  - INIFileSource, which understands INI files (based on configobj)

 The second tool is:
   - MergedConfiguration: which merges multiple configuration sources into a coherent whole